panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 Because the low cohesion module focuses on multiple mostly unrelated tasks, it's difficult to reason about such a module.

-Plus, the low cohesion module forces the consumer to depend on modules that it doesn't always need, i.e. unneeded transitive dependencies.
+Plus, the low cohesion module forces the consumer to depend on modules that it doesn't always need, which creates unneeded transitive dependencies.

 For example, the component `ShoppingCartCount` imports `pluralize()` function from `utils` module: